nkinnan/Waveshare-ESP32-S3-Knob-Touch-LCD-1.8_and_Guition-K5-Knob-Series-JC3636K518/README.md

 Home Assistant discussion: https://community.home-assistant.io/t/display-knob/905249

+Not the same device, but close, and may be helpful: https://community.home-assistant.io/t/waveshare-esp32-s3-lcd-1-85/833702/6

 This appears to be the original source code for the software shipped on the Guition JC3636K518:

 http://pan.jczn1688.com/1/HMI%20display (file: JC3636K518CN_knob_EN.zip)